kjkoster/despi-m02-arduino/readme.md

 At any rate, it starts by picking the right package for your operating system from the
 [STM32 Cube Programmer download page](https://www.st.com/en/development-tools/stm32cubeprog.html).

+If you prefer to use open source tools, or if you get horribly stuck installing the Cube Programmer, you can also use the `stm32flash` command line tool.
+This is detailed under [Flash using `stm32flash`](#flash-using-stm32flash), below.

 ## Arduino Tools Setup